 The Blu R1 Plus is one of the cheapest Android phones you can buy in the US, even if it costs more than the Blu R1 HD.
 Its major specs bump adds a little to the bottom line.

-The advantage to the Blu R1 Plus is that it doesn’t have Amazon lockscreen ads and comes unlocked for use GSM carriers, including AT&T, T-Mobile and Cricket Wireless.
+Blu R1 Plus's advantage is it doesn’t have Amazon lockscreen ads and comes unlocked for use on GSM carriers like AT&T, T-Mobile and Cricket Wireless.